-Im a curious guy so, What is Seoul looks like?
+Im a curious guy.
+How the city of Seoul looks like?

 Seoul is a huge city.
 Around 10 million in the city and another 10 million on the outskirts so it’s extremely busy.
 It’s very modern and convenient.
 Very safe, no scumbags that fuck with people.
 No drugs so no junkies.
 I like it , rush hour sucks though.

-Lets talk about skateboarding, How is the skateboarding scene?
+Let’s talk about skateboarding.
+How is the skateboarding scene?
 Are the lads motivated?
-How is skate in Korean spots?

 What is the weirdest thing that happened to you in Seoul?
 Are you afraid of North Korea?